stefan-hoeck/idris2-ilex/README.md

 I suggest you fire up a REPL session an experiment a bit with what kind of tokens our lexer is now capable of recognizing.

+As promised, here's an alternative version of `unquote`: We just tokenize the byte string again.
+This avoids having to convert the byte string to a list of characters and traversing that.
+In general, this should be faster than the above, but I suggest to profile this properly if it is used in performance critical code.

 ```idris
 lexUQ : Lexer String
 lexUQ =